amwebexpert/guess_the_text/docs/sections/completed-subjects.md

 ## Animations

 - AnimationController with SingleTickerProviderStateMixin
+- Usage of `GestureDetector` for horizontal flipper widget with 3D effect
 - Tween and TweenSequence
 - RotationTransition, AnimatedOpacity
 - Example of Staggered animations through CurvedAnimation and intervals